vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Thus Ādisesa's system tends towards a monism of the Advaita Vedānta type and develops the Sāṁkhya theme of Puruṣa's passivity with respect to Prakr̥ti, here identified with Māyā.
-The embodied soul does nothing, it is Maya that acts.
+The embodied soul does nothing, it is Māyā that acts.
 The Self seems to be an agent and enjoyer only because of its association with the body.

 ### Indeterminateness
 Now, even though Vāmanadatta agrees with Ādisesa that there is only one reality and that it is pure consciousness which he praises devoutly as Viṣṇu, he sets off on a different tack to present and establish his monism.